“Out — out are the lights — out all!

 Stepping into the interior he paused, letting his eyes adjust, after the sunlight outside, the Coffee shop seemed dimly lit.

-It seemed like forever that Jared stood there, fear and shock warring with the need to do something anything.
+It seemed like Jared stood there forever, fear and shock warring with the need to do something anything.
 But it took less time than a breath, and as he breathed out he stroked the trigger twice.
 The .45 boomed, the noise battered his ears in the confined space.
 The first shot struck the zombie, in the shoulder, twisting it around.
-The second bullet punched thru its forehead and sent a spray of blood, bone and brain out the other side.
+The next round that punched thru the mans forehead and sent a spray of blood, bone and brain out the other side.
 It pitched over the body of the woman on the floor and lay still.

-Outside he heard screams and something crashed to the ground with a clang, he pivoted on his heel enough to look out the door without losing sight of the woman on the floor and saw the Man in the suit struggling with another man amidst overturned tables.
-The man was trying to keep the snapping teeth of the former businessman away from his throat.
+Outside he heard more screams and something crashed to the ground with a clang, he pivoted on his heel enough to look out the door without losing sight of the woman on the floor and saw the Man in the dark suit struggling with another man amidst overturned tables.
+The man on the ground was trying to keep the snapping teeth of the businessman who had been bitten, away from his throat.

 A sudden shift of the zombies body weight and the struggling man lost his grip and instantly teeth latched onto his shoulder taking out a huge chunk.
 Blood poured out of the wound as the man writhed in pain.
-The dead business man’s head dipped down again and bit into his victim’s chest.
+The dead business man’s head dipped down again and bit into his victim’s throat and ripped it out.

 Out of the corner of his eye Jared saw the woman in front of the counter sit up in a pool of her own blood.
+She had the same cloudy dead eyes of the man who had killed her.
 Before she could stagger to her feet he shot her down. “ Do you have a car?”
 He asked the teenaged girl who just stood there staring in horror, the authoritative crack in his voice shook her out of the almost fugue state that gripped her.

 “ No, my dad dropped me off” there was a quiver in her voice, but she seemed to hang on to her sanity by the tips of her fingers.